 Our House began offering students along Austin’s East Riverside/East Oltorf corridor snacks after school, a back-pack of weekend meals, and sports opportunities in September of 2015.
 By 2017, the Austin School District had embraced us and made room for us and our collaborative partners in Travis Early College High School to offer After-School programs.
-We have delivered these very popular and well-attended programs to students for three years now.
+We have delivered these very popular and well-attended programs to students for two and a half years until COVID closed the school temporarily.

 President & Counseling Director